-- address the impacts of complex multiple issues on vulnerable tenants; - sustain tenancies of low income households that are at risk of homelessness; - explore development of packages that support new community housing tenancies to access local supports; and - explore local partnerships that increase the resilience and connectedness of community housing tenants

-Funds available: \$50,000.
+- o address the impacts of complex multiple issues on vulnerable tenants; - o sustain tenancies of low income households that are at risk of homelessness; - explore development of packages that support new community housing tenancies to access local supports; and - explore local partnerships that increase the resilience and connectedness of community housing tenants Funds available: \$50,000.
 Maximum grant: \$50,000.
-Five projects were funded for 2023.
+One project was funded in 2024.